 He has appeared in numerous television documentaries about hostage negotiation, terrorism, and kidnapping produced by the History Channel, Nat Geo, WE, Discovery, TLC, A&E, CNN, CBS, BBC, American Heroes Network, and others.
 He has been interviewed in Time, Forbes, the New Yorker, the Washington Post, the New York Times, Roll Call, the Washingtonian Magazine, the Christian Science Monitor, and other publications.
 He has given speeches at major universities, done interviews on numerous radio and television programs, and was the subject of an hour long interview on NPR’s Fresh Air in 2010.

 He has written a book about his FBI negotiation career which was published by Penguin Random House in 2010, entitled: Stalling for Time: My Life as an FBI Hostage Negotiator.
-The Weinstein Company has purchased the book rights as the basis for a five part mini-series on the 1993 Waco Seige incident that will air on the Paramount Network in 2018.
+The Weinstein Company has purchased the book rights as the basis for a six part mini-series on the 1993 Waco Seige incident that will air on the Paramount Network in 2018.

 Gary has three grown children and resides in Virginia with his wife, Carol.

-Gary Noesner is available to law enforcement, educational institutions, and others for Skype type presentations.
+Gary Noesner is also available to law enforcement, educational institutions, and others for Skype type presentations.
 Fees negotiable.

 The Weinstein Company had announced the production of a mini-series on the 1993 Branch Davidian siege based in part on Gary Noesner’s book “Stalling For Time, My Life as an FBI Hostage Negotiator.”
 Actor Michael Shannon (Boardwalk Empire) will play Gary Noesner in the program.